shelljs/shelljs/README.md

 When no arguments are given, popd removes the top directory from the stack and performs a cd to the new top directory.
 The elements are numbered from 0 starting at the first directory listed with dirs; i.e., popd is equivalent to popd +0.
 Returns an array of paths in the stack.

+### dirs([options | '+N' | '-N'])

+Available options:

++ `-c`: Clears the directory stack by deleting all of the elements.

+Arguments:

++ `+N`: Displays the Nth directory (counting from the left of the list printed by dirs when invoked without options), starting with zero.
++ `-N`: Displays the Nth directory (counting from the right of the list printed by dirs when invoked without options), starting with zero.

+Display the list of currently remembered directories.
+Returns an array of paths in the stack, or a single path if +N or -N was specified.

+See also: pushd, popd

 ### exit(code)
 Exits the current process with the given exit code.